cdale77/act_blue_reporter/README.md

     # ISO 8601 formatted strings.
     campaign.contributions_in_time_range(start_time, end_time)

-The structure of the response is different if there is one contribution, or more than one.
+The structure of the response from ActBlue is different if there is one contribution, or more than one.
 In particular, responses containing multiple contributions are nested one level more than single contributions.
 This class abstracts that away and returns a predictable